WoWAnalyzer/WoWAnalyzer/docs/a-new-spec.md

   static ABILITIES_ON_GCD = [
     // Category
     SPELLS.SPELL_NAME.id,
-    ######, // if using spellid, please inline comment what it is
+    123456, // if using spellid, please inline comment what it is SPELLS.SPELL_NAME.id,
-    SPELLS.SPELL_NAME.id,

-    // Useless or extremely minor abilities have two options:
+    // Useless/extremely minor abilities
-    // 1.
-Include them anyway for sake of completion in a specific 'extra' category
+      // either include them anyway for sake of completion
-    // 2.
-Comment them out with a note
+      // or comment each out & note why
   ];

   suggestions(when) {